 In addition, the City Manager's office provides support to the Mayor and City Council, City boards, commissions and committees; all other City departments; and is responsible for the day-to-day operation of the City.

-The City Manager's office also handles numerous special projects, such as coordinating construction of the Independence Events Center, and negotiation on behalf of the City.
+The City Manager’s office also oversees special projects, negotiates contracts and work agreements on behalf of the City, and works closely with economic development organizations.
 Other responsibilities include: